skg-if/data-model/index.md

 ---
-title: Data Model
+title: Data model
 layout: default
 nav_order: 3
 ---

-# Data Model
+# Data model

 The SKG-IF Data Model is the metadata model used for the data compliant with the [SKG-IF Interoperability Framework](/interoperability-framework/).